 Dolby Atmos debuted in 2012 with the release of Pixar’s movie Brave and has ushered in a new era of 3D sound.
 Whether you’re enjoying media from your phone, TV, or local movie theater, the audio is likely supported by Dolby.
 But what is it, exactly?
 Let’s dig in.

-Editor’s note: this article was updated on March 10, 2020, to address Netflix compatibility and DSP information.
+Editor’s note: this article was updated on September 21, 2020, to differentiate between Dolby Atmos and Sony 360 Reality Audio.

 Defining Dolby Atmos